OT

 The Fix: cross-env

-The cross-env package is the cleanest solution I've found, and at this point it's basically a standard in serious JavaScript projects.
-The idea is simple: instead of writing platform-specific syntax, you prefix your variables with cross-env and let the package figure out the translation.
+The cross-env package is the cleanest solution.
+Instead of writing platform-specific syntax, you prefix your variables with cross-env and let the package figure out the translation.

 cross-env VARIABLE=value npm start